premcharan11/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

       ![](../Images/module4/lab15/25.png)

     1. From the Export results window, leave the defaults and select **Export** from the bottom of the page.
 You will automatically be returned to the "Test Hold - Sales search" window.
-Select **close** on teh bottom of the page.
+Select **close** on the bottom of the page.

          ![](../Images/module4/lab15/26.png)